Using Design your own card.com

 Basics

 Below the paper and ink pop-up menus is a preview graphic of your design.
-After entering your information in the fields beneath the layout, you can update the preview by clicking the "update" button at the bottom of the window.
+After entering your information in the fields beneath the layout, you can update the preview by clicking the "update" button near the bottom of the window.

 Paper weight, thickness, and finish

 A typical business card paper (or "stock") is 80# cover; we carry several 65# covers, which are noticeably lighter.
 Since we carry a wide variety of papers, please check our samples page to be sure your paper selection will meet your expectations.
-As always, we're happy to mail you paper samples.

 Papers are available with the following finishes: